SuperNova74-K/Alertium/README.md

-# Auto-Mailing
+# Alertium
-This is a mailing system made to send notifications automatically for different people
+Alertium is a software made for evnet organizers and group leaders to notify members & subscribers about upcoming events automatically via emails and potentially WhatsApp, SMS and more.